fasrc/R_computational_workflow/readme.md

 ```
 Please note to include the last empty line.

-- Step 2: Run `initialize_project.sh` (Windows users should manually create the soft links.
+- Step 2: Run `initialize_project.sh` (Windows users should skip this step and manually create the soft links.
 See lines 76-78 of initialize_project.sh)
 - Step 3: Copy downloaded files into the public data directory.
 - Step 4: Create R conda environment.